Thursday, May 31, 2012

 Sharon McKay's Thunder over Kandahar is the story of two Afghani girls, Tamanna and Yasmine, who have been brought together by circumstances beyond their control and who forge an enduring friendship that survives class differences, illness, war and separation.

-Yasmine and her father and mother have come back to Afghanistan, so her father (Baba) can teach and help his beloved country rebuild after the ouster of the Taliban.
-She misses England very much and has a difficult time understanding her father's "call back to the land" of his birth.
-Yasmine cannot comprehend all the social restrictions, and the poverty of Afghanistan.
-She wants to return to England.
 One day while she and her mother are out walking and singing in Herat, they are targeted by the Taliban who severely beat her mother.
 Yasmine's mother suffers a badly broken leg in the attack and is bedridden.
 Baba decides to move the family to Grandfather's home in Bazaar-E-Panjwayi, Kandahar Province.
 There they will live in a small village where Grandfather is respected and where they will be near the American FOB (Forward Operating Base).

-It turns out that in this village, a young girl named Tamanna lives with her Uncle Zaman and her mother.
+In this village, a young girl named Tamanna lives with her Uncle Zaman and her mother.
 Three years earlier, when her uncle was beating her mother, Tamanna tried to stop the assault and her hip was broken by a kick from her uncle.
 Tamanna is now lame.
 Her uncle instructs Tamanna to sell naan to a new customer from Herat who is wealthy and important.
 That customer is Yasmine's father.
 Soon Baba requests that Tamanna become a companion for his lonely daughter, Yasmine.

 The two girls get along wonderfully, despite a language difference.
 Yasmine speaks English, French and some Dari, while Tamanna speaks both Pashto and Dari.
 Yasmine teaches Tamanna English, and Tamanna returns the favour by teaching Yasmine Pashto.
 They also study arithmetic in the afternoon and learn about the history of Afghanistan from Baba.
 Eventually the new school, built by the Americans is opened but on the first day of school, it is attacked by the Taliban, who injure Yasmine and threaten the teacher.

-Then one day Baba has to take Yasmine's mother to the FOB to be treated as she is now very ill.
+One day Baba has to take Yasmine's mother to the FOB to be treated as she is now very ill.
 He tells Yasmine that she cannot come but that they are planning to leave Afghanistan after her mother is treated by the American doctors.
 Baba has decided to return to London, as the situation is worsening quickly because of the Taliban insurgents.
 However, on their way to the FOB, their cart is attacked and both parents seriously injured.
 They are flown to Kandahar for treatment, while Yasmine is slated to follow them in a car hired by the Americans.

+Meanwhile, Tamanna is to be married off to a older man to pay off her uncle's drug debts - a prospect that horrifies her.
+She is also very sick and losing weight, but she knows she is alone and there is no one who can help her.
 Their lives intertwine once again when Yasmine, who is to be sent to Kandahar to meet up with her parents, does not forget Tamanna in her need.
 However, all does not go as planned for neither Yasmine nor Tamanna.
 Fleeing for their lives, their new found friendship is tested over the next few weeks as they struggle to leave Afghanistan.

 Yasmine's parents are well educated Afghanis who hope for a modern and moderate society.
 Yasmine represents the Western outsider who doesn't know or understand the culture and Tamanna is typical of many Afghani who hope for a better life, especially for women.
 McKay very effectively conveys the hopes and aspirations that both young and middle-aged women in Afghanistan have for their lives, for the families, and for their country.
 Both girls are courageous, and selfless - willing to pay the ultimate sacrifice for one another.